joehanlon/Linux/Databases.md

 sudo apt install postgresql postgresql-contrib
 sudo -i -u postgres _(switch over to the **postgres** account on your server)_
 psql _(access a Postgres prompt)_
+#### Default pw for postgres is nothing, so set it with :
+ALTER USER postgres PASSWORD 'newpassword';
 #### Moved to :
 postgres=#
 #### Exit out of the PostgreSQL prompt by typing :